SameerJS6/Tip-Calculator-App/README.md

 # SplitTer - Tip Calculator App

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+This is a solution to the [Tip Calculator App](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).

 ## Table of contents